 Contact the Orthopedic Oncology Specialist

 Dr. Daniel C. Allison has the specialized expertise of a Los Angeles orthopedic oncologist and is uniquely qualified to treat cancer and the musculoskeletal structures it affects.
 Dr. Allison is renowned for leading multi-disciplinary oncology teams to coordinate the type of integrated medical plan sarcomas and limb preservation require.
-Call today to schedule a personal consultation at (310) 730-8008.Contact Us
+Contact us today to schedule a personal consultation at (310) 730-8008.Contact Us

 Next, read about peri-articular fractures.